adamp-github/adamp-github.github.io/index.md

 ### Brainscape
 On the way to the exam went through the flashcards
 ### AWS
-The exam went okay, it was nice to have a scratch sheet to write things and the climate controlled office
+The exam went okay, it was nice to have a scratch sheet to write things and the climate controlled office was preferable to my previous online experience.
-was preferable to my previous online experience.
-I had plenty of time and finished early.
+Thankfully, I had plenty of time and was able to finish early.
 Although I'd flagged or made notes on a few questions, I had ample time to revisit and submit revised answers.
 ### LinkedIn Learning
 Completed the Shyam Raj Course on 'AWS: Monitoring and Reporting'